-Evidence from the HAPO and other studies has demonstrated a continuous linear association between (untreated) plasma serum glucose levels-both fasting and postload-and adverse perinatal outcomes including large for gestational age (LGA) neonates, shoulder dystocia, primary cesarean delivery, preeclampsia, neonatal hypoglycemia.^{2,4,9,24} Reviews examining associations based on differing diagnostic thresholds have generally found a GDM diagnosis associated with poorer perinatal outcomes, though most included studies did not use the newest, more inclusive IADPSG criteria.^{2,4,25} GDM has also been associated with increased risk of several long-term intermediate (e.g., obesity) and health outcomes (e.g., development of T2DM, neurodevelopment in childhood) in both women and their offspring.
-In some analyses, confounding from factors such as parental BMI, gestational age at birth, lifestyle, and socioeconomic status could have impacted the findings.26-28 For some outcomes, such as perinatal death, previous syntheses have found that studies were generally underpowered to determine accurate effects.^{2,4,9} The associations between GDM and long-term health outcomes are addressed in more detail in both a Key Question (related to different criteria for GDM) and Contextual Question 3.
+Evidence from the HAPO and other studies has demonstrated a continuous linear association between (untreated) plasma serum glucose levels-both fasting and postload-and adverse perinatal outcomes including large for gestational age (LGA) neonates, shoulder dystocia, primary cesarean delivery, preeclampsia, neonatal hypoglycemia.
+Reviews examining associations based on differing diagnostic thresholds have generally found a GDM diagnosis associated with poorer perinatal outcomes, though most included studies did not use the newest, more inclusive IADPSG criteria.
+GDM has also been associated with increased risk of several long-term intermediate (e.g., obesity) and health outcomes (e.g., development of type 2 diabetes [T2DM], neurodevelopment in childhood) in both women and their offspring.
+In some analyses, confounding from factors such as parental BMI, gestational age at birth, lifestyle, and socioeconomic status could have impacted the findings.26-28 For some outcomes, such as perinatal death, previous syntheses have found that studies were generally underpowered to determine accurate effects.
+The associations between GDM and long-term health outcomes are addressed in more detail in both a Key Question (related to different criteria for GDM) and Contextual Question 3.